Why Construction Cost Estimates Are Important

 Mistakes, inaccuracies, and lack of clarity are some of the most common weaknesses in construction cost estimates, and experienced pros have advice on how to combat them.

-• Standardize the Process: “Having a consistent approach to compiling estimates helps to eliminate common mistakes, improves communication within the teams, and simplifies project management as well as quality control procedures,” recommends Malapit.
+- Standardize the Process: “Having a consistent approach to compiling estimates helps to eliminate common mistakes, improves communication within the teams, and simplifies project management as well as quality control procedures,” recommends Malapit.

-Become knowledgeable about the project early, says Dave Shank, owner of Shank Glazing Solutions, which specializes in preparing construction estimates for glazing and bid consulting.
+- Invest the Time to Study the Project in Depth: Shank Glazing Solutions, which specializes in preparing construction estimates for glazing and bid consulting.
 “An estimator needs to get to know the job inside and out, fully understand scope and design requirements, in order to provide a responsible estimate on any project,” he notes.
+Become knowledgeable about the project early, says Dave Shank, owner of

-• Don’t Stay Behind a Desk: A common mistake is preparing an estimate without touring the site, says Andrew Wilson, a construction cost estimator for a residential contractor in Madison, Wisconsin, who also runs a blog for contractors.
+- Don’t Stay Behind a Desk: A common mistake is preparing an estimate without touring the site, says Andrew Wilson, a construction cost estimator for a residential contractor in Madison, Wisconsin, who also runs a blog for contractors.
 Without a site visit, you could miss issues like poor access that complicates logistics and increases cost.

-• Factor in Project-Specific Criteria: In the design phase, too many estimates rely solely on historical data, several estimators said.
+- Factor in Project-Specific Criteria: In the design phase, too many estimates rely solely on historical data, several estimators said.
 That overlooks site-specific or schedule constraints that can have a big impact on cost.
 “In estimates during the planning and design process, I believe most mistakes are made by relying on historical data only without looking at the specific needs, wants, and constraints of the current project,” Taylor contends.

-• Double-Check Everything: “Mathematical errors are hard to catch in detailed spreadsheets, and other common mistakes are missing items or specifications, and areas of overlap between trades.
+- Double-Check Everything: “Mathematical errors are hard to catch in detailed spreadsheets, and other common mistakes are missing items or specifications, and areas of overlap between trades.
 Along with our standard estimating procedures, our estimating models have rigorous built-in checks to ensure that nothing slips through the cracks,” notes Malapit.

-• Describe Scope Clearly in Estimates and Bids: “The greater the generality, the less precise the communication of scope.
+- Describe Scope Clearly in Estimates and Bids: “The greater the generality, the less precise the communication of scope.
 That usually causes problems once the estimate goes to contract,” warns Shank.
 “If we are crystal clear on scope, both inclusions and exclusions, there is now room for negotiations, value engineering, a distinct level of adequacy from competing bids, and can even assist the customer in understanding their own design.”

-• Pay Close Attention to Subcontractor Bid Estimates: “When it comes to bidding, mistakes are made in developing the subcontractor scopes of work where pieces of work may either be missed or doubled up,” Taylor says.
+- Pay Close Attention to Subcontractor Bid Estimates: “When it comes to bidding, mistakes are made in developing the subcontractor scopes of work where pieces of work may either be missed or doubled up,” Taylor says.

 In a study published in the Journal of Construction Engineering and Management, researchers Li Liu and Kai Zhu in Australia looked at how construction estimates could be improved at each phase by influencing factors within the team’s control, such as clarity of owner requirements, historical data quality, team experience, and team alignment.
 They sought to develop a framework that identified the critical factors at each phase to ensure effective estimation.